ncatlab/nlab-content/pages/9/9/4/6/6499/content.md

 * contains [[algebraic geometry]] as a sub-theory;

 * treats all [[places]] on equal footing, contrary to scheme theory.
-This implies that it is closer in spirit to the automorphic philosophy and [[Langlands program]], and more historically to Tate's proof of the functional equation.
+This implies that it is closer in spirit to the automorphic philosophy and [[Langlands program]], and more historically to Tate's proof of the [[functional equation]].

 The main aim of the theory is to define, using global analytic tools, a good [[Hodge theory]] for arithmetic varieties.

-## Possible set of constraints
+## Possible set of initial constraints
-for a [relaxed](http://en.wikipedia.org/wiki/Relaxation_%28approximation%29) approach to global Hodge theory: it is not an easy task to find a good set of constraints on such a [[global Hodge theory]], but they are useful to  understand better the motivations underlying the construction of global analytic spaces.
+For a [relaxed](http://en.wikipedia.org/wiki/Relaxation_%28approximation%29) approach to global Hodge theory: it is not an easy task to find a good set of constraints on such a [[global Hodge theory]], but they are useful to  understand better the motivations underlying the construction of global analytic spaces.

 1. having a good theory of linear coefficients on global analytic spaces, with the Grothendieck six operations (this should be done by the use of the [[sub-analytic]] topology in characteristic $0$, and by a `probably quite hard to develop`